CLSherrod/clsherrod.github.io/_pages/projects/obtf.md

 Lists.
 Thoughts that don’t yet know what they are.

 No folders.
-No tags.
 No complex systems.
 Just writing.

 This approach has been around for decades, quietly used by programmers, writers, and people who care more about _thinking clearly_ than _optimizing workflows_.